 - On SSL/TLS > Edge Certificates, go to DCV Delegation for Partial Zones.

-- Copy the hostname value.
+- Copy the Cloudflare validation URL.

-- At your authoritative DNS provider, create a
+- At your authoritative DNS provider, create

 For example, a certificate covering